dompatmore/project-kickoff/Exercises.md

     Runs the tests locally *without* writing the required code to make them pass.

-4. Now that you have tests that are red, do the minimum amount of work to make them green.
+4. Now that you have tests that are red, do the minimum amount of work to make them green ( You may want to follow the guide here: http://expressjs.com/en/starter/installing.html) .
 At this point you may find you need to open two server tabs, so check out https://github.com/bahmutov/start-server-and-test.

 5. Once you all can get your tests passing locally, try to set up your project in Circle CI.
 This make take a few goes, but when you reach see that 'Success' button, celebrate!